yhzhang1/die-class/README.md

-# The second Git Lab
+# The second Git lab
+## First team member: first name
-## Second team member: yhzhang1
+## Second team member: second name
+### Die Project: simulates the rolling of a die with a specified number of sides.